AzureADQuickStarts/WebApp-OpenIdConnect-DotNet/active-directory-devquickstarts-webapp.md

 }
 ```

 -	Now, open `Views\Shared\_LoginPartial.cshtml`.
-This is where youíll show the user your appís sign-in and sign-out links, and print out the user's name in a view.
+This is where you‚Äôll show the user your app‚Äôs sign-in and sign-out links, and print out the user's name in a view.

 ```HTML
 @if (Request.IsAuthenticated)